updatecli/website/content/en/blog/2024/05/welcome_releasepost.md

 We need three files:

 1. A releasepost configuration that specifies the GitHub repository to monitor.
-2. An update-compose.yaml file listing Updatecli policies to apply.
+2. An update-compose.yaml file listing Updatecli policies to enforce.
 3. A values file listing the GitHub repository to monitor for release notes and the GitHub repository to copy those release notes
 4. A GitHub action workflow to execute Updatecli periodically.